nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `calendar` command is a standard command that extends `Command` and returns a `CommandResult` in the `execute()` method.

-Given below is an example usage, and what happens at every step of the execution of the `calendar` command.
+Given below is an example usage, and a trace-through of the execution of `calendar` command.

 Step 1.
 The user enters `calendar` command into the CommandBox.